 In the past, breaking into tech wasn’t that easy for most people.
 With a few notable exceptions (Jobs and Zuckerberg), the most straightforward path into a tech career was through a four-year college program.
 It made a lot of sense in the past, especially when hardware was king of tech.
 Today, everybody already has the equipment—the industry is dominated by software companies and startups who don’t need a team of engineers to launch a successful product.
 Furthermore, most tech jobs are highly specialized and unique, so candidates with college degrees often aren’t the top choice for these learn-as-you-go positions.
 Some education will be necessary in most cases, but it doesn’t take require a four year degree to land a high-paying job in tech.

 If you’re looking into tech, you’ve probably stumbled across an ad or forum about coding bootcamp.
 It seems too good to be true, doesn’t it—a short commitment, rigorous training, and then you’re done?
 Actually yes, coding bootcamps are legitimate, and graduates often land jobs at top tech companies.
 It’s no different from any other career and technical education program in that respect—you show up, learn how to do a specialized job, then market your skills and land a position at a company that needs your skills.

 College, on the other hand, generally isn’t a career training program because it was never meant to be.
 College itself isn’t bad—it’s an excellent (and only) choice for a lot of people (think medicine and mechanical engineering) and provides a well-rounded education that can’t be found in many other programs.
 However, if you’re just looking to break into tech, a coding bootcamp is often a faster, (significantly) less expensive, and more direct choice.
-Let’s take a look at three awesome tech jobs that don’t require a computer science degree.
+Let’s take a look at three awesome tech jobs that don’t require a degree in computer science.